Chicken Katsu

 1. Serve.
 Let the chicken cool slightly on a wire rack before slicing it into strips.
 Serve with rice, shredded cabbage, and katsu sauce.
 Enjoy!

-Tips for the Best Chicken Katsu
+Expert Tips for Crispy Chicken Katsu

 • Tenderize your chicken!
 This ensures even cooking time for your chicken.
 Tenderizing the chicken creates an even thickness throughout your chicken breast and yields more tender, juicer, and tastier meat.